22 Jun Beware the Buffet

 Buffets can be overwhelming.

 Italian dinner buffets, for instance.
 Meatballs smothered in rich tomato sauce with garlic, grated Parmesan, and fresh herbs.
 Pile those atop of a huge bowl of Penne that is drenched in creamy vodka sauce.
 Add a few breadsticks with pesto dip to the mix.
 And then a few bites of an eggplant, veal, and chicken parmesan (why not just try all three?).
 And some of the fettuccine carbonara, cause who can resist bacon, right?
 And maybe you’ll just go up for a second or third round because it’s all yours for a fixed (and usually cheap!) price.
+This is why many people love to learn about Golden Corral buffet prices because they provide a great service so I have heard.

 It’s not just Italian.
 What about the dessert tray at restaurants?
 Each item is so mouth-watering that you cannot help but order a few, and usually the “taste” that we claim we’ll have usually turns into a major splurge that we soon regret once we put on our PJs and jump into bed with an overly stuffed belly.